LambdaHack/LambdaHack/README.md

 A file with the default settings, the same as built into the binary, is in [GameDefinition/config.ui.default](GameDefinition/config.ui.default).
-When the game is run for the first time, the file is copied to the default user data folder, which is `~/.LambdaHack/` on Linux and `C:\Users\<username>\AppData\Roaming\LambdaHack\`
+When the game is run for the first time, the file is copied to the default user data folder, which is `~/.LambdaHack/` on Linux, `C:\Users\<username>\AppData\Roaming\LambdaHack\`
 (or `C:\Documents And Settings\user\Application Data\LambdaHack\`
-or something else altogether) on Windows.
+or something else altogether) on Windows, and in RMB menu, under `Inspect/Application/Local Storage` when run inside the Chrome browser.

 Screen font can be changed and enlarged by editing the config file in the user data folder.
 For a small game window, the highly optimized